 How to view the meteor shower

 So consider going outside under the night sky with your significant other, and make some wishes upon every shooting star you see!
 No telescope or binoculars needed: Just bring along a lawn chair or long towel on which to lie down.
 You might want to bring along some food and drink and, depending on where you live in the world, either some mosquito repellant or warm clothing.
 Then, just look up.
-You should see more shooting stars than you normally would on any night of the year.
+Look for the shooting stars beginning after 10 or 11 pm, lasting throughout the night.